USS L-11: 1919-1923

 After the Armistice, AL-11 shifted from Berehaven, and operated from Portland, England, until 3 January 1919, when she cleared the British port for a return to the United States.
 Transiting westward, via the Azores and Bermuda, she stood in to the Philadelphia Navy Yard, on 1 February.

 L-11 operated off the East Coast, developing submarine warfare tactics for the active remainder of her career.
-During this period, on 17 July 1920, she was redesignated SS-51 as part of a Navy-wide administrative re-organization.
+During this period, on 17 July 1920, she was designated SS-51 as part of a Navy-wide administrative re-organization.
 Shortly, afterward she entered the dry dock, at the Norfolk Navy Yard, on 27 July, for urgent repairs.

 After clearing the yard, L-11 proceeded up the James River, on 14 September and visited Richmond, Virginia, as part of a Navy recruiting drive.
 Afterward, she transiting back down the river into the Chesapeake Bay.
 She then proceeded north to conduct a similar recruiting visit at Baltimore, Maryland, from 28 September–7 October.
 L-11 went to sea, bound for Bermuda, on 16 October, but was forced to return to Submarine Base, Hampton Roads, due to engine trouble.
 She then departed with E-1, on 22 October, to make a recruiting visit to Annapolis, Maryland, via Baltimore.